JosephBerm/Advanced-React-Concepts/src/md/AdvancedTopics.md

 export default Counter;
 ```

-In class componenets we also have a method called `this.setState()`, that we inherit from the base component class in React.
+In class components we also have a method called `this.setState()`, that we inherit from the base component class in React.
 However, here we don't have inheritance.
 That's why we don't have a setState method inside the function component.
 So, how're we going to update the value of our counter?

 The `useState()` function is an array with **TWO** items.
 The first being the value of our counter.
 The second item is a function for updating this value.
 That is equivalent to **this.setState()** in a class.
 Lets set it in a constant called `setState`.